MicrosoftDocs/customer-insights/ci-docs/data/real-time-web-personalization.md

 ## Authenticate unknown customers and merge them to known

-To have Customer Insights - Data automatically merge an [unknown profile](real-time-web-personalization-overview.md#unknown-customer-profiles) into a known profile, select the source  table you use to identify your website customers.
-This source table has been ingested and unified.
+To have Customer Insights - Data automatically merge an [unknown profile](real-time-web-personalization-overview.md#unknown-customer-profiles) into a known profile, select the source  table you used to identify your website customers.

-For example, in Customer Insights - Data you have a source table called **LoyaltySignUps** with **LoyaltyId** as the primary key that uniquely identifies a customer in that table.
-To merge unknown profiles to known, use the 'setUser' function to give Customer Insights - Data the **LoyaltyId** when customers authenticate on your website.

 1. Sign in to Customer Insights - Data and select **Web tracking & personalization**.